YottaDB/YDBDoc/MessageRecovery/errors.rst

 BADZYENZYDENEST, Unsupported nesting of ZYENCODE or ZYDECODE command

 Run Time Error: This indicates that an attempt to run either ZYENCODE or ZYDECODE occurred while another ZYENCODE or ZYDECODE was already running within the same process, which is not supported.
-This can occur when a database trigger (SET or KILL), containing logic that includes ZYENCODE or ZYDECODE, is triggered by a ZYENCODE or ZYDECODE that has done a SET or KILL on a node in a global covered by the trigger.
+This can occur when a database trigger (SET), containing logic that includes ZYENCODE or ZYDECODE, is triggered by a ZYENCODE or ZYDECODE that has done a SET on a node in a global covered by the trigger.

 Action: Examine the database triggers currently in effect, and modify them so that no ZYENCODE or ZYDECODE commands end up being nested at run time.